chazlarson/Plex-Meta-Manager-Wiki/home/guides/local.md

 cd ~/Plex-Meta-Manager
 ```

-**NOTE: The rest of this walkthrough assumes you are staying in this directory.**
+**NOTE: The rest of this walk-through assumes you are staying in this directory.**

 ### Setting up a virtual environment

-This walkthrough is going to use a "virtual environment", since that provides a simple way to keep the requirements for a given thing self-contained; think of it as a "sandbox" for this script.
+This walk-through is going to use a "virtual environment", since that provides a simple way to keep the requirements for a given thing self-contained; think of it as a "sandbox" for this script.
 It also provides a clean way to recover from mistakes, and keeps the host system clean.

 <details>
   <summary>OS X/Linux</summary>